moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_products/metis_products_data_products.md

-# Metis Products- Data Products
+# Data Products Metadata On Metis UI

 Metis collects metadata of data products.
 The collected metadata is stored in the Metis DB, and the Metis UI presents this wealth of information under the '**Data Products**' section.
 Users can efficiently locate, access, and interpret Data Products and their associated data.

-On selecting Data Products**,** the following information will appear on the screen:
+On selecting **Data Products**,the following information will appear on the screen:

 ![dps.png](metis_products_data_products/dps.png)
+<figcaption align = "center"> List of data products </figcaption>

 ## Filter pane